chickenPopcorn/not-so-tiny-url/src/README.md

 ### Installation Instruction for Mac

 - Install node.js version 6 using `brew install node`.
-- Make sure npm is install properly and cd into src folder.
+- Make sure npm has been installed properly and cd to the src folder.
-- Do `npm install` to install dependency.
+- Do `npm install` to install all the dependencies.
+- Run `brew install redis` if redis has not been installed.
-- Run `brew install redis` and then `brew services start redis` to start cache service.
+- Run `brew services start redis` to start the cache service.
 - Type `node server.js` or `npm start` to run the app.
 - The app listens on port `3000`.

-### Restful API
+### Restful APIs
 - POST requests:
 ```
 Base URL: localhost:3000/api/v1/urls